Ready to say goodbye to student loan debt for good? Learn More

 In a Nutshell

-That can happen, especially if you file on payday.
+This can happen, especially if you file on payday.
 If it’s just a matter of fluctuating account balances based on your pay cycle, timing is everything.
-If you just got paid, go grocery shopping, pay this month’s utility bills or rent and fill up your gas tank.
+If you just got paid, go grocery shopping, pay this month’s utility bills or rent, and fill up your gas tank before you file.
+In other words, spend it on essentials.
 Chances are, that’s all it takes to get you below the limit.
-Remember though:

-Call out that says: The transaction has to clear for the money to come out of your account.
-If it’s pending when you file, it’s still your money and considered part of your bankruptcy estate.
+Remember that the transaction has to clear for the money to come out of your account.
+If it’s pending when you file, it’s still considered your money and will be included as part of the bankruptcy estate.

 In that case, start by asking yourself these two questions: